arkin0x/cyberspace/readme.md

 **Stealth**.
 The state of the nostr network does not reflect whether an avatar is actively controlling their Presence or not.
 Your latest Drift event determines where you are located.
 If you close your cyberspace client, other avatars will still see you in that location and you are still vulnerable to attack.
 Therefore, it is important to be able to conceal one's location so that when the human controller is not present the avatar is less vulnerable.

 Stealth is an event kind 10085 that simply publishes proof-of-work to define a stealth boundary.
-Each unit of proof-of-work results in a stealth radius = 4096 / (POW+1).
-A smaller stealth radius is better.
-4096 is the length of 1 sector.

-When an avatar has published a valid Stealth event, they may publish their Drift events differently without breaking their action chain.
-Instead of publishing their coordinates directly in the Drift event, they may publish a zk-snark that will only reveal their coordinates if the input to the zk-snark is a coordinate within the boundary radius.
-This is called a Stealth Drift event.

-Someone hunting this stealth avatar may see their Stealth Drift events and input their own coordinates into the zk-snark.
-If they are not within the stealth boundary radius, they will simply receive a rejection.
-If they are within the stealth boundary radius, they will receive the actual coordinates of the avatar.
+Updated details forthcoming.

 **Echo Resistance**.
 It is possible that an aggressor may be creating valid aggressive events against you but not publishing them intentionally.
 If you publish movement events that do not respect these aggressive events, you will break your action chain; however, if you were not aware of those events, you can be forced to unintentionally break your action chain if an aggressor witholds the events until you have moved enough to contradict their would-be effect.